SAP-samples/btp-terraform-mooc-terra1/units/unit_4/lesson_4/README.md

 And with that ... we have done it all, our first journey with a Terraform configuration is successfully completed 🥳

 Maybe there is one more thing that we can do.
-As we have everthing in place we can also do a cleanup and tear everything fown again.
+As we have everything in place we can also do a cleanup and tear everything down again.
 But how can we do that?

 ### Cleanup